FelixBC/FelixBC/README.md

 > "I judge you based on your terminal theme and commands. 😂"

-🚀 Passionate about **Vue.js, Typescript, Scala, and Ruby on Rails**, I thrive on building clean, efficient, and scalable applications.
+🚀 Passionate about **REACT-TS, NEXT.JS, Vue.js, Typescript, Scala, and Ruby on Rails**, I thrive on building clean, efficient, and scalable applications!
-Learning REACT RIGHT NOW!!

 ---